jhartz/gradefast/README.md

 # GradeFast

-Python program to grade a shitton of CS labs or something similar.
+Python program to grade lots of programming labs or similar projects.

 ## Dependencies